moodlebox/moodlebox.net/content/en/help/install-the-moodlebox.md

 ### Step 1: Buy the hardware

 The [stuff you will need][1] to build your MoodleBox is essentially a Raspberry Pi Model 3B or 3B+ with a power supply and a MicroSD card.
 [More information here][1].

+{{< notice warning >}}
+Selecting a __good quality__ microSD card and an adequate power supply are __essential__ for the proper operation of the MoodleBox.

+We recommend the [official Raspberry Foundation power supply](https://www.raspberrypi.org/products/universal-power-supply/) and a microSD card with tested performance, for example [those recommended by Wirecutter](http://thewirecutter.com/reviews/best-microsd-card/).
+The use of other power supplies, as well as microSD cards from dubious sources, can cause systematic malfunctions, for which __no support can be provided__.
+{{< /notice >}}

 ### Step 2: Download the MoodleBox disk image